Non Harassment/Non Discrimination Policy (includes Sexual Harassment Prevention Policy)

 • Requests for sexual favors accompanied by implied or overt threats concerning the victim’s job performance evaluation, a promotion or other job benefits or detriments;

-• Subtle or obvious pressure for unwelcome sexual activities.
+• Subtle or obvious pressure for unwelcome sexual activities, including repeated requests for dates or romantic gestures.

 • Sexually oriented gestures, noises, remarks, jokes or comments about a person’s sexuality or sexual experience, which create a hostile work environment.